 6.9.3.
 BestScoreTermination

 Terminates when a certain score has been reached.
-You can use this Termination if you know the perfect score, for example for 4 queens (which uses a SimpleScore):
+Use this Termination if you know the perfect score, for example for 4 queens (which uses a SimpleScore):

 For a planning problem with a HardSoftScore, it could look like this: